 This might include services such as finding you a mortgage deal, taking out protection and insurance options, or death and estate planning.

-There are plenty of compelling reasons to consider robo-advisors over a financial advisor.
+There are plenty of compelling reasons to consider a robo-advisor vs a financial advisor.

 A low-cost option

-To work with a human financial advisor, they might charge you a percentage-based, fixed, or hourly fee for their time.
-Fees and charges can range significantly from advisor to advisor depending on the level of service you can expect to receive.
+To work with a human financial advisor, they might charge you percentage-based, fixed, or hourly fee for their time.
+Investment fees and charges can range significantly from advisor to advisor depending on the level of service you can expect to receive.